t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 See also "Reverse Proxy".

 Hypermedia Control:
-: Information provided by a server on how to use its RESTful API; usually a URI and instructions on how to dereference it for a specific interaction.
+: Information provided by a server on how to interact with its resources; usually a URI and instructions on how to dereference it for a specific interaction.
 Hypermedia Controls are the serialized/encoded affordances of hypermedia systems.

 Idempotent Method:
 : A method where multiple identical requests with that method lead to the same visible resource state as a single such request.